victoramsantos/metric-tools-benchmark/README.md

 We created the [scripts/metrics-extractor.sh](scripts/metrics-extractor.sh) which queries a Prometheus-like API to retrieve all metrics and generate an output only the `avalanche` metrics filtered.

+## Kubernetes

+In the [kubernetes/](kubernetes/) folder you can find the reference to kubernetes manifest for deploy.